 Best places to stay in Lihue:🔍FIND BEST HOTELS IN LIHUE

-Our final destination of Kawaihau isn’t actually a town, Rather, it is a large region of the west side of the island, comprising the towns of Anahola, Kapaa, Kealia, Mololaa, and Wailua.
+Our final destination of Kawaihau isn’t actually a town, Rather, it is a large region of the east side of the island, comprising the towns of Anahola, Kapaa, Kealia, Mololaa, and Wailua.
 It covers most of what is known as the Royal Coconut Coast.

 This means Kawaihau is a destination better suited to those who want to move about during their visit.